 That is why a man is Pope only so long as he holds the office, and only insofar as he exercises the office while holding the ‘chair of Peter’.
 Pope Emeritus Benedict who (conspiracy theories aside) is no longer Pope after lawfully resigning, was not writing ‘as Pope’ when he penned his trilogy on the life of Christ, but rather as a private theologian; the same goes for Pope John Paul II in his own memoirs and reflections.

-Yet, for all its current canonical intricacies, the office of Pope is still a startling one, upon whom is bestowed ‘full, supreme and universal’ authority to teach and govern, as the Church’s own constitution, Lumen Gentium, declares (#22).
+Yet, for all its current canonical intricacies, the office of Pope is still a startling one, offering the man upon whom it is bestowed ‘full, supreme and universal’ authority to teach and govern, as the Church’s own constitution, Lumen Gentium, declares (#22).
 He can exercise the Magisterium personally without the collegiality or even the consent of the five thousand or so bishops around the world.
-No human corporation would give its CEO this level of unchecked authority.
+No human corporation would give its CEO this level of governance.

 That is because no human corporation is governed by Christ, who is ultimately in charge, and who gives any Pope, good, bad or indifferent (and there have been all kinds amongst the 266 so far in history) to do not so much what the man behind the office wills, but rather, at the end of the day, by hook or by the crook of his crozier, by ways straight or labyrinthine, ultimately what God wills.

-The Pope is also bound by the Tradition that has come before him.
-He cannot undo what previous Pontiffs have bound by infallible teaching.
+Yet – contra the strange opinion of a certain Canadian priest – the Pope is indeed bound by the Tradition that has come before him.
+He cannot undo what previous Magiisteria and Pontiffs have bound by infallible teaching.

 We should keep this truth firmly in mind when sifting through the current ambiguity emanating from the Vatican.
 Things will be clarified in due time, which is God’s good time, and the clanging gongs and noisy cymbals obscuring the immutable truth will be quieted.